 When I was walking down the streets, there weren’t many (other) tourists at all.
 This probably had a lot to do with the fact that it was winter season (tourist low-season).
 I imagine the dreary weather didn’t exactly help either.
 In fact, it seemed like I was the only one and several guards came up to me asking what on earth I was doing walking around the city all alone.

-Whilst travelling in South Africa alone, I may have felt unsafe a couple of times, but I certainly not when I was walking around the Bo-Kaap.
-Of course you always need to remain alert, but the people I talked to were very friendly, especially the museum guide and the little boy I ran into.
+While I was travelling in South Africa alone, I may have felt unsafe a couple of times, but I certainly not when I was walking around the colourful Bo-Kaap.
+Of course you always need to remain alert.
+Still, the people I talked to were very friendly, especially the museum guide and the little boy I ran into.
 Good memories!